Christianity in Korea: Economic growth

-South Korea's rapid economic growth in the 1960s and 1970s is usually credited to the policy of export-oriented industrialization led by Park Chung-hee to indigenous cultural values and work ethic, a strong alliance with the United States, and the infusion of foreign capital.
+South Korea's rapid economic growth in the 1960s and 1970s is usually credited to the policy of export-oriented industrialization led by Park Chung Hee to indigenous cultural values and work ethic, a strong alliance with the United States, and the infusion of foreign capital.
 Many South Korean Christians view their religion as a factor in the country's dramatic economic growth over the past three decades, believing that its success and prosperity are indications of God's blessing.

 A 2003 study by economists Robert J. Barro and Rachel McCleary suggests that societies with high levels of belief in heaven and high levels of church attendance exhibit high rates of economic growth.
 Barro and McCleary's model has been influential in subsequent scholarship and, to some observers, it supports the belief that Christianity has played a major role in South Korea's economic success.
 The study has been criticised by scholars such as Durlauf, Kortellos and Tan (2006).
 There is a tendency to build megachurches since 2000, that leads some churches to financial debt.

 World Mission and Evangelization

 "In the 1960s the church reached out to people who were oppressed, such as prostitutes and new industrial laborers.
 As the Korean economy was burgeoning, the issue of the industrial labor force came to the fore as one of the most important areas of evangelization work.
 Churches established industrial chaplaincies among the workers within factories.
 In addition, with military service mandatory for men in South Korea, the part the chaplain's corps in the armed forces became equally important.
 Many soldiers converted to Christianity during their military service."

-Korean is now second only to the United States in terms of commissioned missionaries (30,000).
+Korea is now second only to the United States in terms of commissioned missionaries (30,000).
 The denomination with the highest number of missionaries is Presbyterian Church in Korea (Hapdong) with about 3,000 missionaries.

 Political and social issues

 There have been various political and social criticisms in the Korean Christian scene since President Lee Myung-bak came into power.
 The South Korean government proposed to restrict South Korean citizens working for missionary works in the Middle East.
-Professor Son Bong-ho of Goshin University criticized the president for partaking in a national-level Christian prayers' gathering on March 2011 that signaled a potential danger of the strong Protestant influence in the secular South Korean politics.
+Professor Son Bong-ho of Goshin University criticized the president for partaking in a national-level Christian prayers' gathering in March 2011 that signaled a potential danger of the strong Protestant influence in the secular South Korean politics.
 Increasing acts of hostility by Protestant Christians against Buddhism, have drawn strong criticism and backlash against Protestant churches by the South Korean public and has contributed in Protestantism's growing decline in Korea.

-Seoul Free Lunch Referendum
+Seoul free lunch referendum

-Former Mayor of Seoul, Oh Se-hoon, proposed a referendum in Seoul on 24 August 2011.
+Former Mayor of Seoul, Oh Se-hoon, proposed a referendum on free school meals in Seoul on 24 August 2011.
 Pastors of multiple churches in Seoul were found to involve unlawfully with the lay people about the referendum and later being penalized by the Seoul Metropolitan election Commission (서울시선거관리위원회).